AdedejiAdewole/AdedejiAdewole/README.md

 <h1 align="center">Hi 👋, I'm Adewole Adedeji</h1>
-<h3 align="center">A passionate data scientist with experience in data science, machine learning and artificial intelligence programming (training neural networks) with python.
-Python, PyTorch, neural networks, data preparation, and machine learning algorithms like XGBoost and ensemble methods are all things that I am well-versed in.
-I'm good at fixing problems, and I'm really eager to learn new technology.</h3>
+<h3 align="center">Machine Learning programmer with some hands-on project-based experience in python, data preprocessing, logistic regression and linear regression, neural networks, and knowledge in other techniques in supervised, unsupervised, and recommenders and reinforcement learning.
+Highly analytical and conscientious with excellent interpersonal communication skills to collaborate effectively in cross-functional teams and eager to learn under senior programmers and specialists.
+Successfully worked on two projects using machine learning techniques like Neural Networks and XGBoost algorithm and looking to learn more.
+Looking to obtain internship positions and junior level entries within a high growth-oriented Machine Learning team to help develop quality technology solutions.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=adedejiadewole&label=Profile%20views&color=0e75b6&style=flat" alt="adedejiadewole" /> </p>